tobealive/docs/docs/tools/playground.md

 Playground is an
 [open source project](https://github.com/vlang-foundation/playground)
-that you can help develop, or study its source code for yourself.
+that you can help develop or study its source code for yourself.
 If you find any problems, please let us know by creating a new [issue](https://github.com/vlang-foundation/playground/issues/new).

 In the playground editor, you can write any code as if you were writing it in a file on your computer.
 You can add structures, functions, import modules, etc.

 The playground saves your code in your browser's local storage.